Can Executor Sell House? A Complete Guide for Inherited Property

 a person with a notebook and eyeglasses doing work on her desk

 When a house is part of the estate, the executor might have to decide whether it should be sold.
-In some cases, the will might specify what should be done with the house, while in others, the executor has the discretion to make decisions in the best interest of the estate.
+Many people ask, “Can executor sell house?”
+In some cases, the will might specify what should be done with the property, while in others, the executor has the discretion to make decisions in the best interest of the estate.

 Executor ResponsibilitiesDescription